 Frequently Asked Questions

-8:00 am - 4:30 pm (EST)
+Time: 8:00 am - 4:30 pm (EST)

 Learn about the Duke Caregiver Community Event by reading these frequently asked questions and answers.

-Registering for Our In-Person Conference
+Save the Date for Our 2026 Conference

 In-Person Conference Specifics

-Attendee registration will open on June 1, 2023.
+Registration will open on June 1, 2026.

 The event will be held at the Sheraton Imperial Hotel in Durham, NC.
 Use this listing on Google Maps for directions.

 No. Parking for all attendees is available for free at the Sheraton Imperial Hotel.
+You will see signs with a QR code when you enter the parking lot.
+Disregard these signs.

 Registered family caregivers and professionals can receive a full refund by cancelling by 11:59 pm on Aug.
 23. There are no refunds for exhibitors or sponsors.